Skip to main content

 Understanding and Adapting for Developmental Differences3Celia Priebe SheddISUISU

-Senior Capstone Experience 6 credit hours
+Senior Capstone 6 credit hours

 This course must be completed after the successful completion of all other ECEMS courses.
 Prior to enrolling in the Senior Capstone, students must have Senior Standing and instructor permission to enroll.
 Check with your faculty advisor for more information.